hidde-jan/Blockchaingers.github.io/README.md

 ## How to get points for technical quality

-1. You get points based on your score in Better Code Hub
+1. You get points based on your score in Better Code Hub.

-2. The more guidelines you get right, the more points you get
+2. The more guidelines you get right, the more points you get.

-3. On Sunday April 8th ask for a sticker with your score and put the sticker on the canvas
+3. On Sunday April 8th ask for a sticker with your score and put the sticker on the canvas.